Monetize AI

 Simple Integration

-WordPress plugin, Node.js middleware, Nginx sidecar.
+WordPress plugin, Node.js and Python SDKs, or zero-code proxy.
 Add verification in minutes, not weeks.

 No Lock-in